Republic of South Sudan Travel Warning

-The risk of violent crime is high throughout South Sudan, including in Juba.
-Due to the risk of carjacking and crime, travel outside of Juba should be undertaken with a minimum of two vehicles and appropriate recovery and medical equipment in case of mechanical failure or other emergency.
+The risk of violent crime is critical throughout South Sudan, including in Juba.
+Due to the risk of carjacking, crime, and unpredictable armed violence, travel outside of Juba should be undertaken with a minimum of two vehicles and appropriate recovery and medical equipment in case of mechanical failure or other emergency.

 For further information:

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for South Sudan.

 - Enroll in the Smart Traveler Enrollment Program (STEP).
 U.S. citizens who travel to or remain in South Sudan despite this Travel Warning should provide their current contact information and next-of-kin information in STEP.

 - Contact the U.S. Embassy in Juba located on Kololo Road in Tongping next to the European Union compound, at +(211) 912-105-188 8:00 a.m. to 5:00 p.m.
 Monday through Thursday and 8:00 a.m. to 12:00 p.m. on Friday.
 After-hours emergency number for U.S. citizens is +(211) 912-105-107.